 We use regression analysis to arrive at the total yearly gain in income resulting from obtaining a college degree.
-Our sample includes full-time employed non-citizen workers aged 25 to 65.
+Our sample includes full-time employed non-citizen workers aged 25 to 65 that have been in the U.S. for at least five years.
 The model regresses the log of wages on education and controls for race, sex, age, marital status, and English language skills.
-Our analysis of the wage premium that non-citizens gain from earning a college degree shows that each graduate in Virginia would earns \$13,684 in additional annual earnings each year (in 2018 dollars) as a direct result of earning a bachelor's degree.
+Our analysis of the wage premium that non-citizens gain from earning a college degree shows that each graduate in Georgia would earn \$18,593 in additional annual earnings each year (in 2018 dollars) as a direct result of obtaining a bachelor's degree.